flutter/plugins/packages/path_provider/path_provider_windows/README.md

 The Windows implementation of [`path_provider`][1].

+*This is not an official package, and is not ready for use!*

 **Please set your constraint to `path_provider_windows: '>=0.0.y+x <2.0.0'`**

 ## Backward compatible 1.0.0 version is coming